-12 To be precise, 13.3% in Altuna et al. 2012: 33.
+&lt;sup>11 To be precise, 13.3% in Altuna et al. 2012: 33.

-13 One minor and, admittedly secondary, index of language strength is the ability of the language in question to influence other languages, which usually occurs not because of features of the language in itself, but because its users are politically, militarily, economically and/or socio-culturally dominant or influential.
-We must note, therefore, that Basque has been far more influenced by surrounding languages than it has itself influenced them (particularly Latin and Spanish, less so (Occitan) Gascon and French and, exceptionally and usually indirectly, Arabic).
-The influence of English has increased in recent years, following the worldwide trend.
+&lt;sup>12 One minor and, admittedly secondary, index of language strength is the ability of the language in question to influence other languages, which usually occurs not because of features of the language in itself, but because its users are politically, militarily, economically and/or socio-culturally dominant or influential.
+We must note, therefore, that Basque has been far more influenced by surrounding languages than it has itself influenced them (particularly Latin and Spanish, less so (Occitan) Gascon and French and, exceptionally, Arabic usually via other Spanish languages.
+The influence of English has perked up in recent years, following the worldwide trend.